 My first trip to Bali was in 1990.
-Kuta Beach was most tourist’s destination for sea, sun, and fun.
+Most tourists gravitated to Kuta Beach for sea, sun, and fun.
 Being a pseudo-intellectual I opted for Ubud, an idyllic village of Legong dancers, ornate temples, and quiet evenings, where I rented a small house overlooking an idyllic stream.

-My house servant made me breakfast in the morning.
+My house servant served breakfast in the morning.
 I wrote on a Brother Electric Typewriter.
 There was no phone service with the outside world or TV.

 At night I listened to the BBC World News and read tattered used books.
 Dragonflies buzzed through the room and the stars tolerated no earthly rival.
 I loved Ubud and stayed in the town for several months.

 Nearing March 17th I mentioned to several westerners or ‘mistahs’ that we should have a St. Patrick’s Day.
-None of them had Hibernian roots, however my Balinese friends were enthused at the idea to celebrate being Irish by drinking beer.
+None of them shared my Hibernian roots, however my Balinese friends were enthused to celebrate being Irish by drinking beer.

 "And we wear green."

 “Unlucky.”
 He had used the Bahasa word ‘blog’.
 I had never heard it before.

 "Yes, my uncle he have green car and have many accidents.”